 If you and your spouse file married filing jointly, you can qualify as long as you are over 25 and under 65 if you do not have any qualifying children.
 If you have a qualifying child, there is no age limit.

-Keep in mind that if you file your taxes online you only have to answer a few simply questions to see whether you qualify for the EIC.
+Keep in mind that if you file your taxes online you only have to answer a few simply questions to see whether you can claim the earned income credit.
 This means that you will not have to know the current tax laws and you will be able to receive your maximum tax refund.